-Do you know what veterinarians are looking for during their dog physical exam?
-Learn what to look for, and keep your dog healthy all of the time!
+Do you know what veterinarians are looking for during your dog’s physical exam?
+Learn what to look for so you can involve yourself in the process.

 For the answer, the Woof Report turned to Dr. Patty Khuly’s recent post at PetMD (you’ve heard us mention Dr. Khuly before since we’re fans of her Dolittler.com blog).
 Every vet has their own examination methods of course, but here’s a quick look at her top ten elements of the vet physical exam.
 These will help you, as Dr. Khuly explains, “interpret what your vet is doing,” and encourage you to “ask questions and involve yourself in the process.”